 This talk is based on story-telling, where Bas will share the creation of LeSS and within that side-track on explaining better how LeSS works.

 LeSS is a lightweight (agile) framework for scaling Scrum to more than one team.
 It was extracted out of the experiences of Bas Vodde and Craig Larman while Scaling Agile development in many different types of companies, products and industries over the last ten years.
-There are several case studies available and an upcoming book describing LeSS in detail.
+There are several case studies available and a book describing LeSS in detail.

 LeSS consists of the LeSS Principles, the Framework, the Guides and a set of experiments.
 The LeSS framework is divided into two frameworks: basic LeSS for 2-8 teams and LeSS Huge for 8+ teams.
 All of these are also available on the less.works website.